flytbase/flytdocs/source/docs/FlytApps/Web_MobileApps.rst

 Front end Framework
 ^^^^^^^^^^^^^^^^^^^

-Ionic is free, open source and offers a library of mobile optimized HTML, CSS and JS components, reusable and customizable UI elements and other tools for building highly interactive mobile apps.We will be using Ionic for the front end development of Web apps since we will be converting these Web apps into Mobile apps later in this tutorial.
+Ionic is free, open source and offers a library of mobile optimized HTML, CSS and JS components, reusable and customizable UI elements and other tools for building highly interactive mobile apps.
+We will be using Ionic for the front end development of Mobile apps.
 Ionic uses Cordova engine which is a mobile development framework that uses web technologies for cross platform app development.
 You can refer to Ionic `getting started`_ guide for further instructions and to make yourself familiarized with the Ionic framework.
 For details about Cordova, you can look at their documentation `here`_.

 .. note:: There are many other Web and Mobile app front end frameworks available.
 You can use any framework that you are comfortable with.
 The UI of an app may have to be designed separately for web and mobile for platform specific optimizations.